OfirNahshoni/NotesApp/README.md

 # NotesMaster-FullStack-WebApp
-FullStack Web Application, with BackEnd in Python (Flask) and FrontEnd with
+FullStack Web Application, with BackEnd in Python (Flask) and FrontEnd with HTML.
+I used Jinja templating language for the Web pages